What Ski Boot Size Do You Need?

 It does not tell you whether the result is any good.

 We see many footbeds that are beautifully presented but functionally poor.
-Some are too high.
-Some are too soft.
-Some are too rigid.
-Some support the wrong thing.
-Some hold the foot in a position that does not work inside a ski boot.
-Some are made with too much emphasis on process and not enough understanding of function.
+Some are too high, too soft, too rigid, or made with too much focus on process and not enough understanding of skiing.

 “Was this footbed made properly according to a system?”

-“Does this footbed help this skier stand, balance, flex and ski better inside this specific boot?”
+“Does this footbed help this skier stand, balance, flex and ski better inside this boot?”

 That is the test.